 This command is also used after the chassis has switched from the primary signal input to no signal input (selectedin=NONE).
-This will occur if disablemode has been configured to allow it.
+This will occur if disablemode has been configured to allow that, or the selected input is being held high.
 If the selected input is NONE then correct the problem and enter the return command to restore the unit to proper operation.